oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

 **Authorship note:** All of the code described here was written by myself.

 # Libraries Used
-The code uses four libraries:
+The code uses two libraries:

 ```
 (require net/url)